 Our office is located on the southeast side of Grand Rapids:

-Can I advertise in The 3288 Review, your quarterly literary journal, or sponsor special events?
+Can I advertise in The 3288 Review, your semiannual literary journal, or sponsor special events?

 Absolutely!
 Use the Contact Us page to reach Jason Gillikin.

 What are your current advertising rates for The 3288 Review?

 Your photo-ready ad incurs no special setup fee; we prefer the file in PDF or high-quality image file (300 dpi, no embedded ICC profiles, CMYK colorspace).
 If we either design or substantially adjust your ad, a one-time $50 fee applies.
 All ads may include full-color images at no additional cost.

 You may buy ads in one or more issues simultaneously.